Binational task force to deal with migrant surge

 “Two weeks ago I talked to (Department of Homeland Security Acting) Secretary McAleenan to stress the importance of staffing international bridges and avoiding delays,” El Paso Mayor Dee Margo said.
 “Staffing levels have improved, but they’re not where they need to be yet.”

-At the height of the migrant crisis, which came in May with monthly apprehensions topping 144,000, commercial trucks were stuck at international crossings for up to 16 hours.
-“Any delay in delivery costs us $150,000 a minute, so it’s very costly to our industry when we’re not able to get the product to its destination in time,” said Gustavo Gonzalez, president of Southwest Maquila.
-Association.
+At the height of the migrant surge (in May apprehensions topped 144,000), commercial trucks were stuck at international crossings for up to 16 hours.
+“Any delay in delivery costs us $150,000 a minute, so it’s very costly to our industry when we’re not able to get the product to its destination in time,” said Gustavo Gonzalez, president of Southwest Maquila Association.

 Now the average wait for commercial truck traffic in El Paso-Juarez is 2.5 hours.
 “We can live with 2.5 hours for now, but going back to 13- to 16-hour waits would mean a total collapse. … We would like to go back to the days when it took under an hour for our trucks to get across,” he said.

-The reason commercial bridge traffic has speeded up (regular passenger traffic at ports of entry remains stuck at two hours-plus) is because U.S. Customs and Border Protection (CBP) has been able to reassign some officers due to decreasing migrant traffic from the south, a fairly recent phenomenon.
+The reason commercial bridge traffic has sped up (regular passenger traffic at ports of entry remains stuck at two hours-plus) is that U.S. Customs and Border Protection (CBP) has been able to reassign some officers due to decreasing migrant traffic from the south, a fairly recent phenomenon.

 On June 7, Mexico gave in to a very public threat from the Trump administration to stop migrant caravans from Central America or face escalating tariffs on all exports to the United States, which included products assembled at maquilas.
 Mexico deployed its new National Guard to the border with Guatemala on June 18, and a few days later sent soldiers to patrol the Juarez side of the Rio Grande.